 Using the cocycle relationship

 one gets that for all $a \in \LLL^\infty(S, \mu)$ (thought of as acting on $\LLL^2(S, \mu)$ by multiplication), for all $t \in G$ and for all $g \in \LLL^2(S, \mu)$,

 In other words, the Koopman representation ``normalizes'' $\LLL^\infty(S, \mu)$ inside $\mathcal{B}(\LLL^2(S, \mu))$.
-The group measure space construction is a space, where the crossed product relation \eqref{eqn:crossed_product} is internalized (see \eqref{eqn:crossed_product_int} below).
-The details of this construction is given here.
+The group measure space construction is a space where the crossed product relation \eqref{eqn:crossed_product} is internalized (see \eqref{eqn:crossed_product_int} below).
+The details of this construction are given here.